evanx/webhook-push/README.md

 ### Related

-https://github.com/evanx/webhook-publish - webhooks published to a Redis pubsub channel, and so a whitelist is not required, but on the downside messages are not persistent e.g. lost if no subscriber is running at that instance in time
+https://github.com/evanx/webhook-publish - webhooks published to a Redis pubsub channel, and so a whitelist is not required, but on the downside messages are not persistent e.g. lost if no subscriber is running at that instance in time.